 So before you enter Fort York Toronto, try to picture it not as the peaceful museum setting you see today, but as it was back in 1814: a busy, crowded work and living space with soldiers and civilians including women and children running around and making the place much like a chaotic shopping mall or market on a busy Saturday afternoon.
 This was not just a place of military drills and death, but a scene where babies were born (and conceived), children raised, the sick cured, the dead mourned, meals cooked, dances held, and the general business and insanity of daily life took place, all going on with the ever-present threat of bombardment looming in the background.

-Now that you have a picture of this boisterous 19th century community in your head, it's time to enter the grounds.
 The first buildings that you encounter once you've passed the gates of Fort York Toronto are the soldiers' barracks.
 To your left are the North Soldiers Barracks; this long low building houses the canteen (the museum's store), an interpretation room where you'll find a short video about the site and several large panels with text on the walls, plus the soldiers' barracks, which you see here:

 Soldiers and their families slept and ate in this room but they did their cooking in a cookhouse on the grounds.

 On your right when you come in a similar-looking building, called the South Soldiers Barracks and this building houses the public washrooms and a room for temporary exhibits.
-There was a photography exhibit there on the day I visited.

 Not far from the North Soldiers Barracks you'll find the Officers' Quarters: